Kanegraffiti/parsl/docs/userguide/glossary.rst

 1. **App**
    ----------

-   In Parsl, an app is like a small, self-contained program that does a specific job.
+   **App** In Parsl, an app is like a small, self-contained program that does a specific job.
 It's a piece of code, like a Python function or a Bash script, that you can run separately from your main program.
 Think of it as a mini-tool within your larger toolbox.

    .. _app: